Monday, November 30, 2020

 who exists but no,

-it flies through his memory,
+she flies through his memory,

-salves its refugees,
+salvaging its refugees,

-until they incandesce
+until they incandesce and

-and collapse into a past now a
+collapse into wings now a

 playing a song never composed.

-this daredevil in his breath, his arched veins,
+this daredevil, arching in his veins,

-through fervor and flight.
+through fervor and flight

-as if his passionate extremes
+as if his passions

-had always been prisoners of a dull conformity
+had always been prisoners of the dull,

-can the mortar of the cells of his jail
+could the mortar of his jail cell

 crumble into blameworthy bricks--

-rectangles of wood and stone.
+rectangles of stone. wood, too, and plaster.

 he buried so much of himself

-in a sturdy habitat long ago.
+in such a sturdy habitat so long ago

 but now